-- 8.11 A health practitioner seeking appointment to the Authority's list of authorised health practitioners must apply to the Authority by completing and submitting the application form available on the Authority's website (https://www.sira.nsw.gov.au/data/assets/pdf_file/0003/575229/Injury-management-consultant-and-authorised-health-practitioner-application-form.pdf). - 8.12 As far as reasonably practicable, the Authority will ensure that there are authorised health practitioners appointed in the regional areas of NSW. - 8.13 The Authority will determine the application for appointment against the eligibility requirements and notify the applicant in writing of its decision.
+- 8.11 A health practitioner seeking appointment to the Authority's list of authorised health practitioners must apply to the Authority by completing and submitting the Authorised Health Practitioner application form available on the Authority's website. - 8.12 As far as reasonably practicable, the Authority will ensure that there are authorised health practitioners appointed in the regional areas of NSW. - 8.13 The Authority will determine the application for appointment against the eligibility requirements and notify the applicant in writing of its decision.
 If the Authority declines to appoint a health practitioner, the Authority's decision will include: - (a) brief reasons for that decision - (b) a period of time, if any, before the health practitioner may re-apply for appointment and the reasons for that nominated period. - 8.14 A health practitioner seeking to re-apply must complete a new application form. - 8.15 If the health practitioner disagrees with the Authority's decision, they may ask the Authority to review its decision by writing to the Authority at providers@sira.nsw.gov.au within 14 days of receipt of the decision, and provide any relevant information as to why their application should be accepted.
-The Authority will undertake the internal review and notify the health practitioner of the outcome within 21 days after receiving the request for review or after receiving the last document or information the Authority may request from the health practitioner. - 8.16 The Authority will publish on its website (https://www.sira.nsw.gov.au/) the names of all authorised health practitioners, their contact details, practice locations, and other information relevant to their role as an authorised health practitioner. - 8.17 Health practitioners appointed to the Authority's list must continue to meet the eligibility requirements and comply with the terms of appointment to remain authorised under this section. - 8.18 The NSW Medical Board Policy 'Guidelines for medico-legal consultations and examinations' (File reference DD10/10871 revised December 2005, on SIRA's website: https://www.sira.nsw.gov.au/data/assets/pdf_file/0007/574675/NSW-Medical-Board-Guidelines-for-Medico-legal-Consultations-and-Examinations.pdf) applies to all health practitioners appointed under this section.
+The Authority will undertake the internal review and notify the health practitioner of the outcome within 21 days after receiving the request for review or after receiving the last document or information the Authority may request from the health practitioner. - 8.16 The Authority will publish on its website the names of all authorised health practitioners, their contact details, practice locations, and other information relevant to their role as an authorised health practitioner. - 8.17 Health practitioners appointed to the Authority's list must continue to meet the eligibility requirements and comply with the terms of appointment to remain authorised under this section. - 8.18 The NSW Medical Board Policy 'Guidelines for medico-legal consultations and examinations' (File reference DD10/10871 revised December 2005) applies to all health practitioners appointed under this section.
 Where the Policy refers to the NSW Medical Board's Code of Professional Conduct: Good Medical Practice, this only applies to health practitioners who are medical practitioners under the Medical Practice Act 1992 (NSW).